Skip to main content Link Search Menu Expand Document (external link)

 Grades

-Grades are released on Gradescope a week after the submission date and sometimes sooner.
+Grades are released on Gradescope often a week after the submission date and sometimes sooner.
 Ultimately it is your responsibility to check your final grade and get in touch if you believe there is a problem.
+Grades are not rounded up.

 Regrade Policy